 \section{Abstract}

-Gapless fracton phases are chracterized by the conservation of certain charges and their higher moments.
+Gapless fracton phases are characterized by the conservation of certain charges and their higher moments.
 These charges generically couple to higher rank gauge fields.
-In this work we study systems conserving charge and dipole moment, and construct the corresponding gauge fields propagating in arbitrary curved backgrounds.
-The relation between the symmetries of these class of systems and space-time transformations is discussed.
+In this paper we study systems conserving charge and dipole moment, and construct the corresponding gauge fields propagating in arbitrary curved backgrounds.
+The relation between the symmetries of these class of systems and spacetime transformations is discussed.
 In fact, we argue that higher rank symmetric gauge theories are closer to gravitational fields than to a standard gauge theory.

-Symmetries are a fundamental paradigm to organise the degrees of freedom of a system in modern physics.
-Typically, the symmetries of a physical system can be divided in terms of internal, and space-time symmetries.
-For instance, electric charge and isospin conservation are consequence of the former, whereas conservation of momentum and angular momentum of the later.
+In modern physics, symmetries are a fundamental paradigm to organise degrees of freedom of a given system.
+Typically, the symmetries can be divided in terms of internal, and spacetime symmetries.
+For instance, electric charge and isospin conservation are consequence of the former, whereas conservation of momentum and angular momentum of the latter.
 Understanding the distinction between the two classes of transformations is vital in order two characterize the force fields associated to interacting charged matter.
-At the fundamental level, matter charged under internal symmetries interact via gauge fields, whereas gravitational fields carry the 'force' between fields charged respect to space-time symmetries, e.g. energy (mass), and/or momentum.
-Although physicist have made several attempts to describe gravity as a gauge theory, and a successful algorithm to gauge (relativistic or not) space-time symmetries has been developed \cite{ivanov1982gauge,grignani1992gravity,son2006general,andringa2011newtonian}, strictly speaking gravitational fields are not gauge fields.
+At the fundamental level, matter charged under internal symmetries interact via gauge fields, whereas gravitational fields carry the "force" between fields charged with respect to spacetime symmetries, e.g. energy (mass), and/or momentum.
+Although physicist have made several attempts to describe gravity as a gauge theory, and a successful algorithm to gauge (relativistic or not) spacetime symmetries has been developed \cite{ivanov1982gauge,grignani1992gravity,son2006general,andringa2011newtonian}, strictly speaking gravitational fields are not gauge fields.